HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist3yra-M-EIGHTA.ASC

-With this promo for Eight, Muton offers an excellent demonstration of the "new school" ASCII art style, forgoing traditional line characters in favor of defining positive and negative space and varying grades of texture between them through the use of symbols that fill their cell on the screen to varying degrees.
+With this promo for Eight, Muton offers an excellent demonstration of the "newschool" ASCII art style, forgoing traditional line characters in favor of defining positive and negative space and varying grades of texture between them through the use of symbols that fill their cell on the screen to varying degrees.

 m-9801-3_BARF.ANS

-This ANSI art logo, celebrating the (now similarly revived) Laz(arus) crew by Lazarus founder Warpus of Ontario and Tricolore of Winnipeg, is a demonstration of both graffiti influence on ANSI art typography and IRC-enabled asynchronous collaboration across great distances.
+This ANSI art logo, celebrating the (now also revived) Laz(arus) crew by Lazarus founder Warpus of Ontario and Tricolore of Winnipeg, is a demonstration of both graffiti influence on ANSI art typography and IRC-enabled asynchronous collaboration across great distances.

 mist1015-ILL-ESHA_LINE-BY-LINE.MP3